eclipse-iceoryx/iceoryx/doc/design/logging.md

 lifetime and should therefore be placed in the data segment.

-The logger can only be set once and subsequent calls to `Logger::setActiveLogger` will not replace the logger anymore but log error messages to both the existing logger and the desired new logger.
+The logger can only be set once and subsequent calls to `Logger::setActiveLogger` will have no effect.
+Instead, an error message will be logged to both loggers to notify both parties of the unsuccessful attempt to switch the active logger and the application will continue to use the original logger for subsequent logs.

 The call to `iox::log::Logger::init` will initialize the logger and needs to be done after `Logger::setActiveLogger`.